Initial results of the TRIUMF ultracold advanced neutron source

 Keeping the beam-on period at \SI{60}{\s}, the current impinging on the target was adjusted by changing the kicker duty cycle.
 The number of UCN counts was measured as a function of the beam current (Fig.~\ref{fig:ucn-vs-current}).
 The data were fitted to a straight line with forced zero intercept, giving a slope of \SI{2.52\pm0.02 e4}{UCNs/\uA} with reduced $\chi^2_\nu$ of 0.32 on $\nu=14$ degrees of freedom.

 Fig.~\ref{fig:ucn-vs-current} also shows measurements with a vacuum separation Al foil of thickness \SI{100}{\um} between the detector and storage volume.
-The ultimate goal of the foil is to keep the He-II production volume free of cryopumped contaminants.
-Its presence results in a reduction to \SI{62.7\pm0.9}{\percent} of the UCN counts without the foil.
+Its presence results in a reduction to \SI{63\pm1}{\percent} of the UCN counts without the foil.
 The slope of the linear fit is \SI{1.57\pm 0.02 e4}{UCNs/\uA} with a reduced $\chi^2_\nu$ of 0.44 ($\nu=10$).
 The measurements with foil were taken about a month after those without.
-Simulations (described in the next section) were conducted including the foil.
+Simulations (described in the next section) were conducted including the foil~\cite{bib:pentrack}.
 Therefore, the most accurate comparisons of data to simulation are to compare the red data points ($\blacktriangledown$) to either the blue simulated points ($\times$) or green simulated points ($\circ$) in Fig.~\ref{fig:ucn-vs-current}.
 The comparison will be discussed further in the next section, where the assumptions of the simulated points are described.

+In the future, the Al foil will be housed within a superconducting polarizer magnet.
+The strong field within the magnet will accelerate high-field-seeking UCNs through the foil, reducing UCN losses.
+The ultimate goal of the foil is to keep the He-II production volume free of cryopumped contaminants.